Steps to Apply

 CATS partners only with non-profit agencies and community-based organizations working directly with under-served, low-income individuals.
 If your agency is interested in becoming a partnering agency of CATS, you will need to take the following steps:

 Contact CATS to discuss your program and determine if a partnership with CATS is right for your organization.

-Complete and return the Agency / Program / Site Application and Agency Agreement with the following accompanying materials:
+Complete and return the AGENCY APPLICATION with the following accompanying materials:

 - A brief letter (on your agency’s

 letterhead) from the Executive Director or other appropriate